 For the people who have remained at the compound, a bitter divide arose over property rights in Short Creek between FLDS believers and those who have left the church, so-called "apostates."
 In December 2017, an agreement was reached after 12 years in which the polygamists can stay in homes formerly owned by a church land trust, reported The Salt Lake Tribune.

 Then there are the women who have chosen to stand by Jeffs — and even help him behind bars.
 Two wives were caught by authorities in Texas prison trying to sneak contraband to Jeffs, including a small microphone hidden inside a hollowed-out watch, according to Deseret News.

-To learn more about Warren Jeffs, watch "Abuse of Power" on May 19 at 7/6c.
+To learn more about Warren Jeffs, watch "Deadly Power" on Oxygen.

 [Photo: Getty Images]

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxgen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.